fabian-sp/MoMo/README.md

 In general, if you expect SGD-M to work well on your task, then use Momo.
 If you expect Adam to work well on your problem, then use MomoAdam.

 * The option `lr` and `weight_decay` are the same as in standard optimizers.
-As Momo and MomoAdam automatically adapt the learning rate, you should get good performance without heavy tuning of `lr` and setting a schedule.
-In our experiments, we get good results for Momo with constant lerning rate set to `lr=1`; for MomoAdam `lr=1e-2` (or slightly smaller) should work well.
+As Momo and MomoAdam automatically adapt the learning rate, you should get good performance without heavy tuning of the `lr` value and its schedule.
+Across many of our experiments, Momo with constant lerning rate set to `lr=1` performed very well (see plots above); for MomoAdam we recommend `lr=1e-2` (or slightly smaller).

-**One of the main goals of Momo optimizers is to reduce the tuning effort for the learning-rate schedule and get good performance for a wide range of learning rates.**

-* For Momo, the argument `beta` refers to the momentum parameter.
-The default is `beta=0.9`.
-For MomoAdam, `(beta1,beta2)` have the same role as in Adam.
+* You can still combine Momo(Adam) with your favourite schedule, if you want to (and if you know a good schedule for your problem).

 * The option `lb` refers to a lower bound of your loss function.
-In many cases, `lb=0` will be a good enough estimate.
+In many cases, `lb=0` will be a good enough estimate (for instance for all of the above plots we used `lb=0`).
 If your loss converges to a large positive number (and you roughly know the value), then set `lb` to this value (or slightly smaller).

 * If you can not estimate a lower bound before training, use the option `use_fstar=True`.
 This will activate an online estimation of the lower bound.

+* For Momo, the argument `beta` refers to the momentum parameter.
+The default is `beta=0.9`.
+For MomoAdam, `(beta1,beta2)` have the same role as in Adam and default to `(0.9,0.999)`.

 ## Citation